mongodb/docs/source/includes/query-password.rst

 You can configure this setting on a running :binary:`~bin.mongod` or :binary:`~bin.mongos` using :dbcommand:`setParameter`.

-Starting in MongoDB 4.4, the ``ldapQueryPassword`` :dbcommand:`setParameter` command accepts either a string or an array of strings.
+The ``ldapQueryPassword`` :dbcommand:`setParameter` command accepts either a string or an array of strings.
 If ``ldapQueryPassword`` is set to an array, MongoDB tries each password in order until one succeeds.
 Use a password array to roll over the LDAP account password without downtime.

 .. note::